 Alcohol and Drug Policy

 KMBC has adopted, in accordance with its purposes, the policy that illegal drugs, alcoholic beverages, and the use of tobacco in any form are strictly prohibited on and off-campus.
 KMBC’s Alcohol and Drug Policy can found in the Emergency Procedures and Campus Policies Handbook.
-You may also contact the Dean of Students at (606) 693-5000 ext 180 or by email.
+You may also contact the Vice President for Enrollment and Student Success at (606) 693-5000 ext 138 or by email.

 Campus Security

 KMBC’s Security and Fire Safety Policies can be found in KMBC’s Emergency Procedures and Campus Policies Handbook which is distributed to students annually.
 KMBC’s Annual Security and Fire Report is available on the internet (search under Kentucky Mountain Bible College) and is posted in the Administration Building.
-Paper copies of KMBC’s Annual Security and Fire Report are available upon request from the Office of the Dean of Students or (606) 693-5000 ext.
-180 or 185.
-KMBC’s Crime Log can be viewed upon request in the Student Affairs Office and KMBC’s Fire Log can be viewed, upon request, in the Plant Manager’s Office.
+Paper copies of KMBC’s Annual Security and Fire Report are available upon request from the Student Success Office or (606) 693-5000 ext.
+138. KMBC’s Crime Log can be viewed upon request in the VP for Enrollment and Student Success Office and KMBC’s Fire Log can be viewed, upon request, in the VP for Business Affairs Office.

 Pertinent policies also located in the Emergency Procedures and Campus Policies Handbook include Timely Warning Policy (p.
 4), Emergency Response/Evacuation Policy (p.
 9), and Missing Student Notification Policy (p.
 8).